-- Colomycin® is supplied as an injection and is available in 1 million and 2 million unit vials. - Colomycin® injection is licensed for nebulisation and prescribers are reminded to also prescribe 5ml plastic vials of diluent (either 0.9% sodium chloride or water for injection). - Each vial of Colomycin® should then be reconstituted with sodium chloride 0.9% or water for injection to an appropriate volume for nebulisation (usually 2-4mls). - Please ensure that 0.9% sodium chloride or water for injection is prescribed in plastic ampoules and not glass ampoules as the patients use a no needle technique to prepare the Colomycin® for nebulisation.
+- Colomycin® is supplied as an injection and is available in 1 million and 2 million unit vials. - Colomycin® injection is licensed for nebulisation and prescribers are reminded to also prescribe plastic ampoules of 0.9% sodium chloride diluent. - Each vial of Colomycin[®] should then be reconstituted with sodium chloride 0.9%. - Please ensure that 0.9% sodium chloride injection is prescribed in plastic ampoules and not glass ampoules as the patients use a no-needle technique to prepare the Colomycin[®] for nebulisation. - The patient will be taught how to reconstitute the Colomycin[®] by the specialist team.